 7. Check firmware version

-Run Enginuity and connect to the RT as normal.
-In the Performance Window the RT Dev Id is shown.
+Run NAVdisplay and connect to the RT as normal.
+In NAVconnect the firmware id is displayed, as shown below.

 This should be the same as the new software that you installed.
-The documentation that comes with the software will tell you the version (or Development ID) of the rtbns software
+The name of the zipped file containing the firmware will tell you the version (or Development ID) of the rtbns software.